launch_app(run = 'p')

 #' @param app which app to run.
 Options are:

-#' * `"movies"` = the default app
+#' * `NULL` = the default app (`"movies"`)

-#' * `"bslib"` = alternative `bslib` layout
+#' * `"bslib"` = Alternative `bslib` layout

 #' @param options arguments to pass to `options()`